Incident intelligence

 Incident use cases

-The server aggregates related signals into incidents with affected endpoints, investigation state, likely root cause, and the recommended response path.
+GenticFlow aggregates related signals into incidents with affected devices and users, investigation state, likely root cause, and the recommended response path.

 Widespread Application Instability

-Create one incident when the same app starts failing across a site, client, department, or endpoint group.
+Create one incident when the same app starts failing across a site, client, or department.

 Likely Bad Update